Aarception/Mo-information-security-portfolio/README.md

 The institution's designed response will be dignified.
 Today a choice will be made that concludes this transitional phase.

 Potentially Emergent Insight: There is no program team.
 It is just executive marketing portfolio—at the highest level.
 Everything was processed through support, because it is not a program—it is a purely commercial project.
 The only problem is society, government, and the moral-intellectual guardrails of civilization (academia, social causes, etc) will have an apoplectic fit.
 I still do not comprehend the decision-making process that got in to this mess, except to assume it had to have been a mistake.
 That is I have taken it upon myself to protect what is at stake if the very target of my original concern was constrained by liability consequentialism.

+I was modeled wrong, because I was sheepdog modeled as the jackal.

 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*